About

 Skills/Eligibility:

-Full-time enrollment in a UW PhD Program, including the PhD program in the Department of Biostatistics or anther program with appropriate quantitative skills in statistics.
+Full-time enrollment in a UW Graduate Program, including the graduate program in the Department of Biostatistics or anther program with appropriate quantitative skills in statistics.
 Priority is given to students enrolled in the Department of Biostatistics to whom the Department has made a multi-year commitment.
 Students enrolled in a Master's program will be considered for an open position if no qualified PhD students can be identified.

 Description: